 Price: "It depends on what city you live in, hair length, and density," says Brook.
 To get more of an idea of the cost, Papanikolas notes that the style is "typically priced out the same as a full highlight/balayage plus gloss."

-Curious about the color?
-Want to know how to perfect the look on your own?
 Keep reading to see some great examples of tortoiseshell hair.

-Model Alessandro Ambrosio's super straight, shiny locks clearly show off the varied tones of brunette in her hair.
+Model Alessandra Ambrosio's super straight, shiny locks clearly show off the varied tones of brunette in her hair.
 Hill suggests you (or your colorist) "be light-handed and intentionally rogue” when deciding where to apply color throughout your mane.
 In other words, do your best to not overthink it.

 Sofia Vergara is almost always sporting some form of tortoiseshell.
 We love this golden take, with warm caramel strands framing her face and exploding into lighter ends.
-Brook notes, "For wavy or curly textures, the placement of the highlights will need to be altered depending on how the clients prefers to wear their hair on a regular basis."
+Brook notes, "For wavy or curly textures, the placement of the highlights will need to be altered depending on how the [client] prefers to wear their hair on a regular basis."

 Although tortoiseshell coloring is often associated with wavy and curly textures, it can certainly work on straight locks, as seen here on Beyoncé with a chic center part.
 Be sure to tell your stylist how you prefer to wear your hair when you go for your appointment; the width and placement of the highlights should take hair texture and styling into account.
-"Fine, straight textures are better suited to more delicate placement," says Papanikolas.
+"Fine, straight textures are better suited to more delicate placement," Papanikolas says.